inveniosoftware/docs-invenio-rdm/docs/develop/index.md

 # Getting Started

 You are now ready to learn how to create, customize and iterate on your own InvenioRDM instance.
-The previous section showed you what is the equivalent of a deploy compilation when working with a compiled language: it gets you the final result, but you wouldn't do that when developing.
+In fact, the previous section showed you the last step before deploying.
+You wouldn't want to fully containerize your application in the day to day of developing your instance.

 When working on your InvenioRDM application, you will want to use the commands and the workflow we explain in these pages.